We have to regroup ourselves. We've still got a fighting chance, but it needs to be better than that."

 The fastest and easiest way to buy tickets for the home end is online at stmirren.com/matchtickets.
 This will provide supporters with a QR code directly to their phones that will be scanned at the turnstiles for entry.

 On the match day St Mirren fans can also purchase tickets (subject to availability) at the St Mirren Ticket Office from 11:00am until just after kick-off.
-The West Stand Ticket booth will also be open for the match.
+Tickets will also be available in the West Stand Ticket booth which will be open from 1:30pm.

 St Mirren season ticket holders who cannot attend the match can watch live on St Mirren TV.
 Season ticket holders who wish to access St Mirren TV should click this link and follow the instructions in the article.